-If an employee or dependent drops taxable graduate courses after the course withdrawal date, the course remains taxable to the employee.
+If a dependent drops taxable graduate courses after the course withdrawal date, the course remains taxable to the employee.

 What Is Not Covered

 Tuition Remission is not available in the following programs.
 Note, this is not an exhaustive list and other programs or courses may be excluded: